DeamonRealm/AgeOfChampions/README.md

 [Broflier](https://github.com/bombomby/brofiler/wiki) is used to manage app timming.

 ## Changelog
+### v0.4
+* Removed: Arbalest Spawn with space
+* Added: Basic Enemy AI (Spawn 10 units at the top of the map and they move to the bottom)
+* Added: Units scann for enemies in their vision and attack them (only arbalest & enemy militia), units only scann when they are on idle
+* Added: Warrior attack buff (logic and animation)
+* Added: Warrior UI
+* Added: Load predefined scene
+* Added: Barracks building defined (lacks functionality)
+* Added: Sound (Background, Die, Attack, Select, Spawn)
+* Changed: Resource recolection logic (should avoid crashes)
+* Fixed: When a selected resource depletes game no longer crashes
+* Fixed: When a resource depletes the logic map no longer blocks the way

 #### v0.3
 * Removed: Movement keys
 * Removed: Animation type and direction controls